 1950’s to 1970’s

 In 1950, Hoberg’s became Northern California’s largest privately owned resort.
+The Main Lodge became the landmark icon of the property.
 At its height, the Hoberg’s Resort hosted more than 1,000 guests per night.
 Entertainers like Tommy Dorsey, Xavier Cugat and Merv Griffin came to play there.
 The staff grew to include 30 waitresses, 15 maids, 10 bartenders, a 12-piece orchestra, a staff of 20 in the coffee shop, a swimming instructor, a physician in residence, a barber, hairdressers and staff for a general store.

 1970′s to 2000′s